 The registry is linked to the World Marrow Donor Association’s (WMDA) worldwide database that provides access to more than 32 million potential stem cell donors.

 This database makes Quebec’s registry available to all patients waiting for a stem cell transplant in other Canadian provinces and elsewhere in the world and, in return, enables Héma-Québec to search for unrelated stem cell donors internationally.

 We intervene when a patient’s doctor asks us to conduct a search for an unrelated donor after no family member is found to be compatible.

-Each month, our team handles some 100 requests to search for unrelated stem cell donors.
+Each year, our team handles more than 200 new requests to search for unrelated stem cell donors.
 This is an important mandate; the challenge is to ensure and maintain a diversified and adequate registry.

 The Stem Cell Donor Registry could not operate without your invaluable support.